 Transaction

 Traditional centralized payment-processing works by maintaining a list, which contains account, balances of all users.
 A transfer in such system is simply addition of one account and subtraction of the other.
 All transactions of an account can be easily linked.
 To protect user privacy and decentralization, Xcoin perceives account balances as unspent transaction outputs, similar to bitcoin.
-In the transaction chain each individual transaction consists of one or more inputs and outputs.
+In the transaction chain, each individual transaction consists of one or more inputs and outputs.
 Excluding the coinbase-output, input transactions are outputs from previous transactions, which designates this specific address as receiver.
 The input also contains sender’s signature, which can be verified against his public key.
 The output contains receiver’s address.
 The balance of an account is the sum of all UTXO associated with it.
 An UTXO can only be spent once and the remainder will be refunded to the sender as change.
 Furthermore, client nodes can prune transactions that are too old and only keep UTXO.

 Coinbase transaction